Afghan Hound

 The Afghan Hound is a hound distinguished by its thick, fine, silky coat, and a tail with a ring curl at the end.
 The breed originates in the cold mountains of Afghanistan.
 Its local name is Sag-e Tāzī (سگ تازی) or Tāžī Spay (تاژي سپی).
-Other names for this breed are Tāzī, Balkh Hound, Baluchi Hound, and Barakzai Hound.
+Other names for this breed are Tāzī, Balkh Hound, Balochi Hound, and Barakzai Hound.

 The American Kennel Club (AKC) describes the breed as among the most eye-catching of all.
 The Afghan Hound is an "aloof and dignified aristocrat of sublime beauty."
 Despite their regal appearance, the Afghan possesses an "endearing streak of silliness and a profound loyalty."

 Admired since ancient times for their beauty, the Afghan Hound's distinctive coat was developed as protection from the harsh mountain climate.
 Their huge paw-pads served as shock absorbers on the rocky terrain.

 History

 The Afghan Hound has been identified as a basal breed that predates the emergence of the modern breeds in the 19th century.
 It is most closely related to the Saluki.